Dinir/obs-audio-filter-guide/guide-en.md

 # Table of Contents

 - A quick look at [the Peak Meter and the Filter Window](#about-the-interface).
-- Is there static noise around you?
+- Is there a background noise around you?
   Try [Noise Suppression](#noise-suppression) and [Noise Gate](#noise-gate).
 - Your voice is too quiet even at maximum volume?
   Try [Gain](#gain).